Strangeworks QAOA

 Algorithm Details

 Thus, when defining a QUBO problem to be inputted into the service, it is this problem that is directly minimised and the value of the cost function displayed.
-To reiterate, it is the QUBO that is optimized not the Ising Hamiltonian.
+When 'ising'=False (default option) it is the QUBO that is optimized not the Ising Hamiltonian.

 Troubleshooting